thomascastleman/teaching-compiler/README.md

 ![compiler-pipeline](https://user-images.githubusercontent.com/13399527/116156561-a7d75600-a6b9-11eb-8fd2-34f2dc1d3553.png)

 # teaching-compiler
-Materials for teaching about compilers.
+Materials for teaching/learning about compilers.

+Note: this project expects Python >= 3.7 installed.

 ## Source Language
+The source language is a Lisp-like language supporting numbers, a few built-in operators, let bindings, conditionals, and functions (not first-class).

 The concrete syntax of the source language:
 ```
 <expr> ::=  <number>